scotticles/EasyPing/README.md

 I picked CSV as the database so that its easy to edit in a text editor such as VIM.

-I hope this is easy for those that attempt to get going on it.
-If there is a request to add SMTP to Google, make the issue and it can probably be easily added.

 My current setup send me emails on some devices and to more critical, I used my Pushover email alias to receive a more alerting notification.

 **I will eventually get around to adding a license on to this.**